 The Mt St Helena trail is a nice wide fire road.
 The elevation gain is slow but constant.
 We kept wrapping around the side of the mountain back and forth on long switchbacks.
 The view from the trail was blackened pines, manzanitas, and madrones set against a bright white cloudy background.
 We could see some of the fire damage from the 2017 fires.
 Thankfully our visibility was low so we couldn’t see the full extent.
 Some of the blackened trees laid down on the trail.
 Some were leaning against their neighbor.

-At about 2 miles into the hike you turn a corner and there’s the bubble rock.
+At about 2 miles into the hike, you turn a corner and there’s the bubble rock.
 Mt St Helena is made of mostly volcanic rock and this one is crazy to see.
-You can climb a little ways up without ropes and have good handholds.
-Last time we were up here there were a couple people climbing.
+You can climb a little way up without ropes and have good handholds.
+Last time we were up here there were a couple of people climbing.
 Not this time!
 It was super cloudy and wet so it wouldn’t have been safe.

 Keep going on the Mt St Helena trail and wind around the mountain.
 Most of the fire damage was on the west side so it was nice when we walked around to the other side and were able to enjoy some of the healthy trees and plants.
 We also saw more wildlife on this side.
 Birds darting around and over the bushes.
 Squirrels were sprinting across the trail to the other side probably wondering why any of us humans were on their mountain in this weather.

 It was a little eerie reaching an area of the trail where the fire had clearly gone over the top of this part of Mt St Helena and traveled down the other side.
 Blackened trees were lined up along the trail waiting to decompose or have a creature use them as a home.
 New power lines and power poles were up.
 Signs of recovery were there but mother nature still has a long way to go here.